phpMan > man > Moose(3pm)

 EXTENDING AND EMBEDDING MOOSE

-To learn more about extending Moose, we recommend checking out the "Extending" recipes in
+To learn more about extending Moose, we recommend checking out the "Extending" recipes in the

-the Moose::Cookbook, starting with Moose::Cookbook::Extending::ExtensionOverview, which
+Moose::Cookbook, starting with Moose::Cookbook::Extending::ExtensionOverview, which provides an

-provides an overview of all the different ways you might extend Moose.
+overview of all the different ways you might extend Moose.
 Moose::Exporter and

-Moose::Util::MetaRole are the modules which provide the majority of the extension
+Moose::Util::MetaRole are the modules which provide the majority of the extension functionality,

-functionality, so reading their documentation should also be helpful.
+so reading their documentation should also be helpful.

 The MooseX:: namespace

-Generally if you're writing an extension for Moose itself you'll want to put your
+Generally if you're writing an extension *for* Moose itself you'll want to put your extension in

-make Moose better or different in some fundamental way.
-It is traditionally not for a
+or different in some fundamental way.
+It is traditionally not for a package that just happens to

-package that just happens to use Moose.
-This namespace follows from the examples of the
+use Moose.
+This namespace follows from the examples of the "LWPx::" and "DBIx::" namespaces that

-"LWPx::" and "DBIx::" namespaces that perform the same function for "LWP" and "DBI"
+perform the same function for "LWP" and "DBI" respectively.

 METACLASS COMPATIBILITY AND MOOSE

 Metaclass compatibility is a thorny subject.
-You should start by reading the "About
+You should start by reading the "About Metaclass

-Metaclass compatibility" section in the Class::MOP docs.
+compatibility" section in the Class::MOP docs.

 Moose will attempt to resolve a few cases of metaclass incompatibility when you set the